megvii-research/basedet/README.md

 2. Prepare dataset
 3. Train model

-    BaseDet provides a simple command `det_train` to train model.
+    BaseDet provides a simple command `basedet_train` to train model.
 Just simply run the follwing command to train network (config is used to describe the training process).
     ```shell
     basedet_train -f config.py
     ```